yashpatel007/JAVA-DB-Series/README.md

     * ##### Delete by Status
         * [localhost:8080/todo/status/{status}](http://localhost/todo/status/1) delete all the completed task

-**Note :** Because this an In-Memory Database any operations will not be permanent and any changes will be erases as soon as you shutdown spring server.
+**Note :** Because this an In-Memory Database any operations will not be permanent and any changes will be erased as soon as you shutdown spring server.